Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 We can see that the columns "MonthlyCharges" and "TotalCharges" are numerical variables.

 Our next goal is to look for some correlation between these two variables.
-Correlation is the scale version of covariance, assuming values between -1 and 1, it is used to measure relation between numerical variables.
-By its values, we can make the following assumptions:
+Correlation is the scale version of covariance, assuming values between -1 and 1.

+It represents the measure of the relation between numerical variables.
+By its uses, we can make the following assumptions:

 * Equal to 1: Perfect correlation between the variables, so they are directly proportional and linearly dependent.
 * Equal to -1: Perfect correlation between the variables, but they are inversely proportional and linearly dependent.
 * Equal to 0: There is no correlation at all between the variables.

-Remember, correlation is different from causality, one variable does not necessarly change another variable.
+Remember, correlation is different from causality.

+One variable does not necessarily change another variable.

 In R, we can use a correlation matrix, generated by the function cor().